bauidch/tap/flask-deployer/README.md

 ##### !
 Your App must run in the app.py !

-Link MoongoDb to the Container
+Link MongoDB to the Container
 ```bash
 sudo docker run --name app -p 80:80 --link mongodb-server:mongo bauidch/flask-deployer
 ```